How Food and Nutrition May Support Respiratory Health

 • Limit sugary drinks; opt for water or herbal teas.

-• Balance meals: include a grain, vegetables, and plant-based protein.
+• Balance meals: include grains, vegetables, and plant-based protein.

 • Experiment with alkaline-friendly recipes like quinoa salads or brown rice bowls.